Paleleaf Woodland Sunflower is a native erect perennial that grows from 3 to 8 feet in height. The smooth stem may have a whitish bloom.

 The floral array has single flower heads on short stalks (1 - 9cm) from the upper leaf axils.
 Three to 15 heads can develop per plant.
 Heads are cylindric to hemispheric in shape.

 Flower: Flowers are of two types, ray florets and disc florets.
 The central disc has 35+ disc florets with yellow corolla tubes with 5 pointed yellow lobes at the opening.
 These are bisexual and fertile with 5 stamens that have dark reddish-brown anther appendages; the stamens tightly surround a single style which has a bifurcated tip.
 These florets are surrounded by 10 to 20 ray florets with yellow corollas and rays.
-The rays are without glands on the back side.
+The rays are 12 - 20 mm long and without glands on the back side.
 These are not fertile.
 The entire flower head is 1-1/2 to 4 inches wide.
 The flowerhead is enclosed in a series of green phyllaries (bracts) that number 18 to 25, are pointed and slightly spreading, lanceolate in shape and the margins usually have fine hair.

 Seed: Fertile flowers produce a dry cypsela that has two small awns and is 4 to 5.5 mm long.
-Seeds are disbursed by dropping or by the wind.
+Seeds are dispersed by dropping or by the wind.
 Like most seeds of Helianthus these require at least 30 days of cold stratification for germination.

 Habitat: Paleleaf Woodland Sunflower grows from a rhizomatous root system in open woods, prairies, meadows where there is a partial sun, moist to mesic moisture and sandy to loamy soils.